-No specific on-site observations of Threatened or Endangered species have been recorded and no important habitat has been identified on the state lands.
+No specific on-site observations of Threatened or Endangered species have been recorded and no important habitat has been identified on this tract of State Land.
 A review of Natural Heritage data through NRIS was conducted in November, 2007.
-The Natural Heritage survey indicated that there were no species of concern on this tract.
+The Natural Heritage survey indicated that Greater Sage-grouse (Centrocercus urophasianus) occur in the general area.
 This information is on file.
-Montana Fish, Wildlife, and Parks (MFWP) personnel have expressed concern that Greater Sage-grouse (Centrocercus urophasianus) may occur in the area, and that conversion to farming would be detrimental to long-term Sage-grouse survival.
+Also, Montana Fish, Wildlife, and Parks (MFWP) personnel have expressed concern that Greater Sage-grouse (Centrocercus urophasianus) occur in the area and that conversion to farming will be detrimental to long-term Sage-grouse survival.
 However, due to steep topography this tract can not be practically farmed and will remain in permanent cover regardless of ownership.